mikaelvesavuori/figmagic/readme.md

 Default is `figma.json`.

+### Set font family name to be Postscript name instead of "common name"

+`figmagic --usePostscriptFontNames` or `figmagic -ps`

+Default is `false`, i.e. common name.

 ## Figma styles

 Figma styles became publicly available in June 2018 and are incredibly valuable for designers to create single-sources-of-truth when it comes to design values (tokens).
 When using Figmagic though, the thinking and usage is a bit different from how Figma styles work.